Samuel Ward (Rhode Island politician): Ancestry and early life

 Ward was born in Newport in the Colony of Rhode Island and Providence Plantations in 1725, the son of Rhode Island Colonial Governor Richard Ward.
 His mother Mary Tillinghast was the daughter of John Tillinghast and Isabel Sayles, and a granddaughter of Pardon Tillinghast who had come from Seven Cliffs, Sussex, England.
-She was a granddaughter of John Sayles and Mary Williams, and a great granddaughter of Rhode Island founder Roger Williams, making Ward the great great grandson of the colony's founder.
-Ward's great grandfather John Ward was born in Gloucester, England and had been an officer in Oliver Cromwell army, but he came to the American colonies following the accession of King Charles II.
+She was a granddaughter of John Sayles and Mary Williams, and a great-granddaughter of Rhode Island founder Roger Williams, making Ward the great-great-grandson of the colony's founder.
+Ward's great-grandfather John Ward was born in Gloucester, England and had been an officer in Oliver Cromwell's army, but he came to the American colonies following the accession of King Charles II.

 Ward was the ninth of 14 children.
 He grew up in a home of liberal tastes and cultivated manners, and he was trained under the discipline and instruction of a celebrated grammar school in his home town.
 He may also have been tutored by his older brother Thomas, who had graduated from Harvard College in 1733.
 As a young man, Ward married Anne Ray, the daughter of a well-to-do farmer on Block Island, from whom the couple received land in Westerly where they settled as farmers.
 He devoted much effort to improving the breeds of domestic animals, and he raised a breed of racehorse known as the Narraganset Pacer.

 Family and legacy

-Samuel and Anna Ward had eleven children.
+Samuel and Anna Ward had 11 children.
 Their second son Samuel Ward, Jr. served as the lieutenant colonel of the 1st Rhode Island Regiment in the Continental Army.
 A great-granddaughter was Julia Ward Howe who composed the "Battle Hymn of the Republic".
 Ward's aunt Mary Ward married Sion Arnold, a grandson of Governor Benedict Arnold.

 In 1937, the town of Westerly honored Ward's memory by dedicating its high school to him.
 It was renamed Westerly High School in the late 20th century, but the main auditorium was given his name.

-Ward left a dressing table to his son Samuel Ward, Jr. The dressing table is now with the Chipstone Foundation in Milwaukee, Wisconsin.
-The table is an example of Queen Anne style furniture.
-It was made in 1746 by the cabinetmaker Job Townsend, Sr, who worked with his brother Christopher Townsend in Newport, Rhode Island.